edCitalan/The-AI-Engineer-Challenge/docs/GIT_SETUP.md

   - Request reviews from team members (get some expert eyes on your work)

 💡 **What is a pull request?**
-A pull request (PR) lets you propose changes to a repository — it’s like saying, “Here’s what I worked on, and I’d like to add it to the main project.”
+A pull request (PR) lets you propose changes to a repository — it's like saying, "Here's what I worked on, and I'd like to add it to the main project."
 It opens a conversation where others can review, discuss, and approve your work before merging it in.
 ### ✨ PR Best Practices

   - Write clear, descriptive titles (make it pop!)